Al Snow

-Allen Ray Sarven (born July 18, 1963) is an American professional wrestler better known by his ring name Al Snow.
-He is best known as a wrestler for Smoky Mountain Wrestling, Extreme Championship Wrestling, and WWF/E. Snow has also held various backstage positions for professional wrestling promotions.
-Snow worked as a road agent for Total Nonstop Action Wrestling (TNA, later Impact Wrestling) from 2010 to 2017 and has owned Ohio Valley Wrestling since 2018 (first as majority owner, and a minority owner since 2021).
+Allen Ray Sarven (born July 18, 1963) is an American professional wrestler, better known by his ring name Al Snow.
+He is best known for his tenures in Extreme Championship Wrestling and the World Wrestling Federation/World Wrestling Entertainment.
+Snow has also held various backstage positions for professional wrestling promotions.
+Snow worked as a road agent for Total Nonstop Action Wrestling from 2010 to 2017 and has promoted Ohio Valley Wrestling since 2018.

 Professional wrestling career

 Early career (1982–1995)

-Sarven attended a professional wrestling tryout camp held by Ole and Gene Anderson.
+Sarven attended a professional wrestling try-out camp held by Ole Anderson and Gene Anderson.
 There he met Jim Lancaster, promoter of Ohio's Midwest Championship Wrestling, who agreed to train him.
 Lancaster later described Sarven as "a leader in the ring" who "had drive and natural ability".
 He made his debut on May 22, 1982.
 Sarven defeated Lancaster on May 5, 1985, for the Midwest Championship Wrestling title.

 Sarven wrestled in various independent promotions throughout the 1980s and early 1990s, capturing both tag team and singles titles, but failed to make any big breaks.
 In 1993 he competed in the WWF as a jobber losing to Marty Jannetty and The Undertaker under the name Steve Moore.
 He gained a reputation as "the best-kept secret in wrestling".
 Sarven helped train future Ultimate Fighting Championship (UFC) Hall of Fame member and NWA World Heavyweight Champion Dan Severn.
 During this time he would sometimes wrestle as Shinobi, a ninja-style masked gimmick.
 He wrestled in the November 19, 1994, tournament for the vacant NWA World Heavyweight Championship, but he lost to Chris Candido, the eventual winner of the tournament.

-From 1995 to 1997, Snow operated a professional wrestling school called "Body Slammers" in Lima, Ohio, hiring D'Lo Brown as an assistant trainer.
+From 1995 to 1997, Snow operated a professional wrestling school called "Body Slammers" in Lima, Ohio, employing D'Lo Brown as an assistant trainer.
 It has since branched out with one of his trainers running "Bodyslammers" in Ottawa.